• About/Start Here

 February – Texas Hill Country

-The Texas Wine Trail hosts four self-guided wine tours a year in the hill country, the first being in February.
-Small towns of the hill country will participate in the first Texas wine tour of 2023.
-Don’t let the name fool you, I went with a girlfriend (not a lover) last year, and we had a blast.
+The Texas Hill Country Wine Trail hosts four self-guided wine tours annually in the Hill Country, the first of which takes place in February.
+Small towns in the hill country will participate in the first Texas wine tour of the year.
+Don’t let the name fool you.
+I went with a girlfriend (not a lover) a couple of years ago, and we had a blast.
 Well, before the ice storm came through.
 That’s not a usual thing to happen in that area, either.
-Double your fun and visit a few wineries (that are participating) in Dripping Springs, so you can also visit Hamilton Pool Preserve.
-Then you can also eat at Salt Lick BBQ – an awesome place to hand and enjoy the company and eat good barbecue.
+This trip is one of Texas’s best winter trip ideas, and I recommend it.

 13. Galveston Island Historic Pleasure Pier